edenaion/EZ-CorridorKey/README.md

 ## Installation

+*Do NOT download the GitHub Zip, this is not a viable installation method.
+You will have issues.
+Do not rename the installation path to anything other than EZ-CorridorKey

 ### Desktop App Installer (recommended)

 **Don't want to deal with Python, git, or the command line?** A full Windows installer, portable exe, and macOS `.pkg` are available.
 Entirely optional and free — donations help support active development.